SSWConsulting/SSW.Rules.Content/rules/packages-up-to-date/rule.md

 <!--endintro-->

 Running `npm outdated` returns an overview of your packages versions showing:
-- The **current** version your project is using.
+- The **current** version your project is using
-- The **wanted** version i.e. the maximum version of the package that satisfies the semver range specified in package.json.
+- The **wanted** version.
+E.g. The maximum version of the package that satisfies the semver range specified in package.json
-- The **latest** version of the package.
+- The **latest** version of the package

 The packages output from this command will also show up in different colours:
--  **Red** indicates the package version is below the wanted version.
+-  **Red** indicates the package version is below the wanted version
--  **Yellow** indicates the package version is at the wanted version but below the latest version.
+-  **Yellow** indicates the package version is at the wanted version but below the latest version

 ![Figure: Use 'npm outdated'](npm_outdated.png)